sudeeprp/default-living/distress-conversation.md

 Or do we cherish the awareness that comes out of it - as the Lord says in [4-33](https://rapalearning.com/life-and-liberty/Chapter%204.html#33)?

-With this, we wouldn't be burdened by distress.
+With this choice, we wouldn't be burdened by distress.
 We would [work without attachment](https://rapalearning.com/life-and-liberty/karmayoga.html) to realize our full potential - as the Lord describes in [2-72](https://rapalearning.com/life-and-liberty/Chapter%202.html#72).